DastaApp/dastaapp.github.io/support.md

 ## Support
-For all contacts, please write to Andrei.Frolov@protonmail.com
+For all contacts, please write to our [telegram](http://t.me/DastaSupport)